Pale straw with green tinges.

 The palate is alive with vibrant natural acidity which is expansive and powerful.
 It is nuanced with tremendous depth of ripe stone-fruit flavour.
 A hint of oak-driven character further increases structure and length.

-This wine may be enjoyed on release but will find further complexity over three to four years from vintage.Download Tasting Notes
+This wine is drinking beautifully now but will find further complexity over the next year or two.Download Tasting Notes

 The 2017 vintage in Margaret River yielded elegant wines with pristine natural acidity and archetypal varietal purity.